Stable Diffusion Prompt: A Definitive Guide with Examples

 Some generally used negative prompts include: low quality, low res, blurry, artifacts, grainy, pixelated, distorted, cropped, out of focus, bad composition, ugly, duplicated, boring.

-low quality, blurry, artifacts, grainy, cropped, ugly, duplicated, deformed fingers, deformed hands, imperfect eyes, deformed pupils, deformed iris, text, boring
+low quality, blurry, artifacts, grainy, cropped, ugly, duplicated, hands, imperfect eyes, deformed pupils, deformed iris, text, boring

 Satble Diffusion Negative Prompt